 Dick has broad experience in the energy field.
 After studying power plant technology at Williamson College of the Trades, he worked many years in a variety of positions at several energy creating firms, including Results Engineer and technical assistant for Babcock and Wilcox Co.; senior service engineer for Riley Stoker Corp.; senior engineer, principal engineer, and operations superintendent at Carolina Power and Light; and vice president of Technical Services at Flame Refractories, Inc. In 1992, he took his lifelong energy experience and founded Storm Technologies, Inc., specializing in serving large electric utilities and heavy industry.
 He now serves as senior consultant.
 He has taken courses at the University of Akron, is a Registered Professional Engineer in North Carolina and New Jersey, and has written numerous technical papers.
 He has also been a contributing editor for POWER Magazine, writing on coal combustion for many years, and has been one of the instructors of the Storm Technologies Short Course on Combustion and Performance Improvements of Large Utility Boilers which has been presented to thousands of Utility Engineers over the last 30 years.

-- Kevin Hatch – Shift Supervisor, System Operations, at PJM Interconnection and a Williamson Power Plant Technology graduate
+- Kevin J. Hatch – Shift Supervisor, System Operations, PJM Interconnection and a Williamson Power Plant Technology graduate

-- Stacy Starr – Retired Senior Technical Service Engineer at Sunoco and a Williamson Power Plant Technology graduate
+- Stacy L. Starr – Senior Technical Service Engineer (retired), Sunoco Refinery and a Williamson Power Plant Technology graduate

 Williamson College of the Trades prides itself in training our students for 128 years through an educational curriculum of practical, hands-on experience and classroom studies.
 This summer, Introduction to Large Thermal Power Generation Plants continues Williamson’s long established approach to education by combining classroom instruction and tours of local operating power plants to produce a one-of-a-kind continued education course.
 These regional industries employ Williamson graduates and maintain an on-going beneficial relationship with our college.